-Mr. Baron Gaule Executive Dean
+Mr. Baron Gaule Dean

-1.1 INTRODUCTION Brief Overview:
+Brief Overview:

-he Faculty of the Built Environment comprises of three Departments: Architecture, Landscape Architecture and Urban Design and Quantity Surveying.
+The Faculty of the Built Environment comprises of three Departments: Architecture, Landscape Architecture and Urban Design and Quantity Surveying.
 In 2018 the Faculty remained committed to the creation of a healthy, beautiful and life-enhancing built environment.
 This would be done through the production of quality graduates who are empowered to shoulder their professional responsibility to society with sound judgement and sensitive to the developmental needs of the country.